Table of Contents

-With the onset of puberty (around age 12 – 13), hormone replacement therapy should be commenced.
-Estrogen stimulates the growth of primary and secondary sexual characteristics (vagina, uterus, breasts, pubic hair) and serves the prevention of osteoporosis and arteriosclerosis.
-Estradiol valerate (1 – 2 mg) is often prescribed in this context.
+With the onset of puberty (around age 12–13), hormone replacement therapy should be commenced.
+Estrogen stimulates the growth of primary and secondary sexual characteristics (vagina, uterus, breasts, and pubic hair) and serves the prevention of osteoporosis and arteriosclerosis.
+Estradiol valerate (1–2 mg) is often prescribed in this context.
 Gestagens should be taken on at least 10 days of a month in order to ensure a proper menstruation.
 This transforms the endometrium instead of continuously stimulating it and thus prevents the development of endometrial carcinoma.

-The infertility of affected women with Turner’s syndrome is not reversible.
+The infertility of women affected with Turner’s syndrome is not reversible.
 However, they can be candidates for egg donation for those couples who wish to have children.
 The legal status of egg donation varies by country.
-While it is completely illegal in some countries (e.g., Germany), it is legal and egg donors can even be compensated in the U.S.
+While it is completely illegal in some countries (e.g., Germany), it is legal and egg donors can even be compensated in the United States.

 The surgical removal of bothering stigmata (e.g., webbed neck) is an option.
 Furthermore, psychological counseling can be very important to the affected patients.

 Women who suffer from Turner syndrome have a higher tendency than the normal population to develop cardiovascular diseases, diabetes mellitus, thyroid disorders, and inflammatory diseases of the intestine.

 The life expectancy of the affected individuals can be reduced by 13 years on average.